 If your employer withheld Massachusetts income tax in error, you need to file a Massachusetts Nonresident/Part-Year resident return, Form 1 NR/PY, to request a refund.
 You must submit a letter from your employer along with the return, which verifies that you did not work in Massachusetts.

 7. Does the type of visa I hold determine my residency status in Massachusetts?

 Your Massachusetts tax treatment is based on your residency status and not the type of visa you hold.
 Please see

 TIR 95-7, Change in Definition of "Resident" for Massachusetts Income Tax Purposes.

 A more in-depth explanation is available in the Residency Status (Vistas) section of a Guide to Taxes.

-11. I am a nonresident who works both inside and outside of Massachusetts.
+8. I work both inside and outside of Massachusetts.
 However, my W-2 statement shows the entire income that I earned throughout the year as Massachusetts wages.
 How do I determine and report my Massachusetts wages?